openxc/openxc-python/docs/code-generation.rst

 When using JSON mapping format and the code generation tools, you can control the bit numbering with the ``bit_numbering_inverted`` flag.
-By default it assumes inverted bit ordering (since the most common use case for the mappings up until now is the pull data from DBC files).
+By default it assumes normal bit ordering **unless** you are using a database-backed mapping, in which case it defaults to ``true`` - the DBC files we've seen so far have all stored signal information in the inverted format.